Language Design

 Also check out this mini-encyclopedia of 70 languages.

-Here are some excellent cross-language comparisons that help you to hone your understanding of how different syntaxes can express the same idea:
+Here are some excellent cross-language comparisons that help you to hone your understanding of how different syntaxes can express the same ideas:

 These are really good too: